mpkrass7/m_pkfire/content/post/2021-10-22-anki-is-a-gamechanger/index.md

 - Have you ever learned something, be it a concept, formula, maxim, or story, and told yourself, "I will remember this", and then forgot?
 - Have you ever not told yourself, "I will remember this", because it seemed so obvious you would that you didn't even bother to remark upon it to yourself, and then forgot?
 - As you try to recall examples of either, is it possible that right now, you're forgetting the very fact that you forgot some things you told yourself you would remember?
-- Do you perhaps hear something and are so congnizant of your own terrible memory that you acknowledge to yourself that you probably won't remember it even if you want to?
+- Do you perhaps hear something and are so cognizant of your own terrible memory that you acknowledge to yourself that you probably won't remember it even if you want to?

 If the last bullet applies to you, I applaud your self-awareness.
 If any of these apply to you, then think about using Anki.